Join us for our performance car air filter test, as we test six aftermarket cone filters to see which flows the best!

 It was also worth noting the most restrictive cone filter we tested had a pressure of 1.21kPa at 6.0m3/min, whereas the best flowing filter within the standard airbox was 2.56kPa.

 Overall, we have to conclude that if you want maximum performance from your engine, a large cone filter is definitely the way to go over a standard airbox.

-With all the results in and the calculator having worked overtime, we can sit back and work out what it all means.
+With all the results in on our performance car air filter test, and the calculator having worked overtime, we can sit back and work out what it all means.
 The first thing to note is just how incredibly restrictive the standard airbox setup is.
 The engine is effectively being strangled with the standard airbox fitted, therefore the best thing you can do to a Fiesta ST, and indeed many other cars, is get rid of it and fit a less restrictive cone filter.
 It is also worth noting that the price difference between a performance panel filter and the standard item is so small that it really isn’t worth keeping the standard filter at all.

 As for cone filters, we’ve already established that all the cone filters are much less restrictive than the original airbox, but there was quite a big difference between the performance of the cone filters on test, too.
 Firstly it was a bit of a surprise to learn that the K&N was the most restrictive, especially as it is the filter of choice for many tuners, but this was most likely due to its small size rather than anything else.

 The Jetex made a big impression by being the best cotton filter on test, beating both the Green Cotton and K&N items.
 The two foam filters both performed well, with the Pipercross marginally outperforming the ITG.

 The Powertec was the only stainless-steel mesh filter on test and it clearly offers the least restriction, as you can see from the graph.
 There was actually a 0.55kPa difference between the Powertec and the K&N.